Tuesday, November 10, 2009

 • The Spirit of Adventure is a dirigible, a rigid airship, and not a blimp, which has no rigid frame.
 It is much larger than any dirigible ever built.

 • The Spirit of Adventure is 3,061 ft. long, which is 3.8 times longer than the Hindenburg.

 • The knots connecting Russell's rope between the garden hose and his backpack on the tether are real usable knots.
 There is a rolling hitch used to secure the rope to the garden hose, and three-half-hitches connecting the rope to the carabineer on his backpack.
 Both of these knots would have been something that Russell learned as a Wilderness Explorer.

-See more Chicken of the Sea Pirate Ship photos at my website.
+Follow my Daveland updates on Twitter and view my most recent photos on Flickr.
+See more vintage Chicken of the Sea Pirate Ship photos at my website.